arangodb/arangodb/Documentation/Books/Manual/Programs/Arangodump/Maskings.md

 *--maskings path-of-config*

 It is possible to mask certain fields during dump.
-A JSON config file is used to define with fields should be masked and how.
+A JSON config file is used to define which fields should be masked and how.

 The general structure of the config file is